 When most people think of a waterfall they picture the tropics or South America.
 Many don't realize that the United States boasts numerous amazing waterfalls making it simple to plan a trip around these natural wonders.

 From the world famous Niagara Falls in New York to some of the lesser-known but just as spectacular Tahquamenon Falls in Michigan, there are plenty of places across the US where you can get close to nature and see some spectacular waterfalls.

 Ride a glass elevator to the Prospect Observation Tower to view Bridal Falls on the Cave of the Winds Tour.
 The massive 400-acre park offers wildlife, dazzling scenery, and more.

 Don't forget your rain gear.
 Be sure to visit at night when everything is ablaze with a variety of lights.

-This fabulous falls is actually a combination of three falls.
+This fabulous fall is actually a combination of three falls.
 The tallest at 1430 feet high is the Upper Yosemite Fall.
-Flowing into the middle cascade and finally the Lower Yosemite Fall completes the torrent at 320 feet.
+Flowing into the middle cascade and finally, the Lower Yosemite Fall completes the torrent at 320 feet.

-One of the world's tallest, the falls can be observed from many places in the Yosemite Valley.
+One of the tallest waterfalls in the US, the falls can be observed from many places in the Yosemite Valley.
 Two of the most popular prospects are the Yosemite Village and the Yosemite Lodge.
-For those preferring a closer look, an escorted all day hike is available.
+For those preferring a closer look, an escorted all-day hike is available.

 The Snake River has much to offer in the way of bountiful beauty.
 The most fantastic is the Shoshone Falls.
 The falls is at its most flourishing in spring and early summer when the snow impacts the flow of water.